 While you are working hard to pay off your loans and take care of your expenses, sometimes your day-to-day job just doesn’t cover it all.
 Taking on a side hustle is a great way to earn some extra cash — even better, you can work many gigs around your schedule.

-Althea Green holds down a full-time job, but drives for Uber on her off hours and can make $400 in one weekend alone.
+Althea Green holds down a full-time job, but drives for Uber on her off hours and can make $400 in one weekend alone (Uber drivers earn an average of $15.13* an hour).
 Armaye Ejigu, meanwhile, makes deliveries for DoorDash on his lunch break and after work to pull in an extra $500 to $900 a week.
 Or try one of these easy money-making ideas, such as dog walking or teaching English online.

 Check out Student Loan Hero’s side hustle marketplace to jump-start your search.

 These resolutions are just some examples of the many possible goals you can set to boost your financial health for the year ahead.
 Consider other ways to turn things around, whether it’s using a personal loan to pay off your high-interest credit card, or saving money on gas by carpooling to work.

 Even if you can’t keep all of these financial resolutions in 2018, keeping just one or two could help make a big impact on both your long- and short-term money goals.

 * This opportunity is for an independent contractor and consecutive hours on the road may not exceed specified limits.
 Stated trip earnings of $605.36/week are based on 40 hours of driving per week using the net median national earnings of driver partners from June 2018.
 Median earnings in your specific location may be lower than the national figure.
 Actual earnings vary depending on number of rides accepted and taken, time of day, location and other factors.